Wattspencil/Ekeanyanwu-altschool/README.md

 - 👋 Hi, I’m @Wattscode
 - 👀 I’m interested in Fullstack engineering
 - 🌱 I’m currently learning Frontend
-- 💞️ I’m looking to collaborate on anything helpful to achieving my goals
+- 💞️ I’m looking to collaborate with anything helpful to achieving my goals
 - 📫 How to reach me matthewchukw@gmail.com

 <!---